levi/hackassembler/README.md

 # hackassembler

-A Rust implementation of an assembler for the [Hack assembly language](https://www.nand2tetris.org/project06) defined in awesome NAND2Tetris textbook.
+A Rust implementation of an assembler for the [Hack assembly language](https://www.nand2tetris.org/project06) defined in the forever awesome NAND2Tetris textbook.

 ## Install